-- Fellows: Fellowship is granted to scientists with a doctoral degree who through residency or postdoctoral training, clinical activities, and presentations or publications have demonstrated proficiency and achievement in clinical science.
+- Fellows: Fellowship is granted to scientists with a doctoral degree who through residency or post-doctoral training, clinical activities, and presentations or publications have demonstrated proficiency and achievement in clinical science.
 Fellow member dues are \$225. - Associate Fellows: This category is open to clinical scientists who hold an earned doctorate degree, but who are still early in their careers and don't meet the requirements for full fellowship.
 This includes graduate medical trainees (residents and clinical fellows) and postdoctoral research fellows.
 Associate Fellow dues are \$50. - Members: Scientists who have the qualifications of a Fellow with regard to publications, practice, and activities and who have demonstrated an interest and expertise in clinical science, but who do not hold an earned doctorate.
 Members, however, must hold, minimally, a baccalaureate degree.
 Member dues are \$50.

-Please complete the membership application form online and email it to Nilda.Barrett@ascp.org.
+Membership applications are available on the website.
+Completed applications can be emailed to: clinsci@sover.net.
 If you do not have a sponsor, a member of the Executive Committee can help you locate one.
-Candidates should not send payment until they have been accepted as members of the Association.
+Candidates should not send payment until they have been accepted as members and are billed by the Association.